16 June 2021

 St Paul’s School, a London boys’ school ever-present at the top of league tables, took the unusual step a few years ago of publicly declaring that it would consider bursary applications from families with an annual income up to £120,000.
 A clutch of nearby schools followed with their own similar announcements.
 This surprised many because clearly, it’s hard to justify charitable help for families in the top half of that income bracket.
 The schools explained it was warranted due to the extortionate costs of living in London and that, if a child was a good fit for their school, they wanted to lend a hand.
 Doctors, teachers, civil servants and other professionals would have once made up a large proportion of the parent body but had been priced out due to the fee increases in recent years.
 Bursaries aimed at these professional families would go some way to redress this balance and save the school from a clientel comprising only the super-rich and a minority of low-income families.
 It would be unlikely that St Paul’s, St Paul’s Girls, Godolphin & Latymer et al would offer such a middle-income family a 100% bursary but, if offering a small reduction makes it financially manageable, they are willing to help bridge the gap.

 Further indications that schools are keen to help middle-income families can be seen in the latest ISC data.
 Nearly a quarter of all bursary recipients received no more than 25% off the fees.
-The message we take from this there are plenty of families who might otherwise be considered fairly well-off receiving that little bit of help to pay school fees.
-Therefore, its reasonable to suggest that if you want your child to attend private school but know the costs could be a struggle, ask yourself whether a small reduction in fees would make manageable.
+The message we take from this is that there are plenty of families who might otherwise be considered fairly well-off receiving that little bit of help to pay school fees.
+Therefore, it's reasonable to suggest that if you want your child to attend private school but know the costs could be a struggle, ask yourself whether a small reduction in fees would make it manageable.
 If the answer is yes, ask your preferred schools what bursarial support they may have available – you’ll know deep down if you’re an improbable candidate for a top whack bursary but you won’t be offered a penny without applying!